meilisearch/specifications/text/0028-indexing-csv.md

 ### VI.
 Impact on SDKs

-This feature should impact MeiliSearch SDK's in the future by adding the possibility to send a CSV to MeiliSearch on the previous explicited endpoints.
+This feature should impact MeiliSearch SDKs in the future by adding the possibility to send a CSV to MeiliSearch on the previous explicit endpoints.
+Simplifying the typing of the headers could also be handled by the SDKs.

 ## 2. Technical Aspects